EricChoii/c-mem-alloc-free/README.md

 This project aims to explore the inside of malloc functions.
 - implemented two primary functions in C: memory allocation and free.

-This project is part of the course cs354, Machine Organization and Assembly, at UW-Madison.
+This project is part of the course work; cs354, Machine Organization and Assembly, at UW-Madison.

 ## Skills Used
 - C